Network and federation settings, email notifications

 # Federation

-The federation mode allows TrueConf Server users to make calls and join conferences with users from other TrueConf Server instances.
-Federation is only available in the full version of TrueConf Server (for example, when purchasing additional licenses of any type).
-There is no limit on the number of servers that can be joined through federation.
-The restrictions on holding group conferences will correspond to the limits set in the TrueConf Server instance that initiated connection.
+Federation mode allows TrueConf Server users to make calls and participate in conferences with users of other TrueConf Server instances.
+Besides, it enables users from different servers to communicate in chats.
+Federation is available only in the full version of TrueConf Server (e.g., when purchasing additional licenses of any type).
+There is no limit on the number of servers that can be federated.
+The limits on group conferences will correspond to the limits applied to the TrueConf Server instance which initiated the connection.

-The federation has to be configured for both servers so that they could be accessible to each other according to the rules specified below.
-To configure federation, you will need to:
+Federation has to be configured on both servers to ensure that they are accessible to each other according to the rules mentioned above.
+To do it:

 2. Enter the IP addresses or domain names (FQDNs) of the required servers into one of the lists (depending on the federation mode) and click Add.